 Exporter activity data is secured from the U.S. Census Bureau in Washington, D.C.
 The request must be placed on Company letterhead and authorized by an appropriate Company representative.
 The statistical information received is based upon the AES data (“Electronic Export Information” or “EEI”) that is received by Census.
 The data does not include information on export shipments that did not require an AES submission.
 Generally, this includes shipments to Canada and HTSUS line items that are less than $2,500 in value unless a license or license exception is used.
-The most recent calendar year is available from Census at no cost.
+The most recent calendar year is available from Census at no cost, if the Company’s export data has not been ordered within the past twelve (12) months.
 Additional months are available at a cost of $125 per month.

 In order to make the flat file information received from Census useful to a company, raw data is captured to produce reports, charts, and graphs.
 The data also allows us to analyze the many specific details of exporter activity and to identify relationships that exist between the different variables.
 We then communicate key issues, trends, and recommendations in a detailed management analysis report.
 In addition to the standardized reports, charts, and graphs, if requested, we can provide specialized reports useful in monitoring specific export activity.